For the fearless creative.

 “Human nature dictates that we are, first and foremost, concerned with our own problems.”

-You’re probably thinking what we’re on about when we just told you to focus on your audience.
+You’re probably thinking what the hell am I on about when I just told you to focus on your audience.
 To combine points one + two, you have to be in the mindset of what you can eventually do for your audience/potential clients, by considering adding:

 The design of your About page is important to the overall feeling you give your audience.
-Separate your ‘sections’ with your branding in H2 or H3 — make them big enough to be noticeable and read quickly.
-Use your passion + experience when writing powerful brand statements.
+Separate your ‘sections’ with your branding in H2 or H3 (these are HTML tags that change the way your website layout looks & how Google judges how important certain phases are) — make them big enough to be noticeable and read quickly.
+Use your passion & experience when writing powerful brand statements.